The Worst Jobs in America: Dirty, Shady, and Dangerous Work to Avoid

 That's why a lot of lists of the so-called worst jobs actually fail to include some of the worst jobs.
 That is, they fail to mention some of the jobs that most of us would label as terrible because most of us don't want to think about them.
-Instead, we often get lists that place an occupation like newspaper reporter as the worst job.
+Instead, we often get lists that place an occupation like newspaper reporter as the worst job in America.
 Sure, it's a challenging and declining occupation, but is it really worse than all of those other occupations that we might be ignoring?

 (Unless otherwise indicated, salary information is based on national estimates from 2015.*)

 Jobs That Are Often Taken By Undocumented Workers